msteenab/Group3-repo-projects/Behavior-Driven-Development-Lab.md

     And the user clicks the "Submit" button
     Then the message should be sent successfully
 ```
+- This feature file includes syntax on how a user can input text in the "contact us" text area on our website

 ### Scenario 5 (Radio Button | Contact Us)